 Our current hours of operation are posted on the home page of The Write Place website.

 Appointments are not required but are strongly recommended.
-Sometimes, we get booked up with back-to-back appointments or an unexpected rush of walk-in visitors.
+Sometimes, we get booked up or have an unexpected rush of walk-in visitors.
 Making an appointment is the only way to be sure you'll get the help you need when you need it.

 Your scheduled writing consultant will wait for five minutes before considering you a no-show.
 If another client is waiting, then the consultant will begin working with him or her, and you will need to sign-in as a walk-in when you arrive.

 Be careful not to miss too many appointments!
-If this becomes a problem, you will not be able to schedule any more appointments with us for the remainder of the semester.
-You are always welcome to drop in, but there may be a wait time, so you definitely do not want to lose your appointment privileges.
+If this becomes a problem, you will not be able to schedule any more with us for the remainder of the semester.
+You are always welcome to drop in, but there may be a wait time, so you definitely do not want to lose this privilege.

 A typical help session lasts 30 minutes.
 We may not be able to read your entire paper, but 30 minutes is usually enough time to answer specific questions, identify any recurring problems, and formulate a plan for addressing these issues.
 Our goal is not to "fix" your paper but to strengthen your skills as a writer.